-Beam weapons: ΑII known faring space civilizations have the technology of some kind cohesive emitter weapon, such as the phaser and disruptor.
+Beam weapons: All known space faring civilizations have the technology of some kind of cohesive emitter weapon, such as the phaser and disruptor.
 Though the various types may have different properties, like the separate phaser settings, these differences are inconsequential in a ship to ship engagement.
 Regardless of type, each does generally the same amount of damage and has the same general effective range (10 hexes).
 Beam weapons tend to be mounted to provide coverage of arcs around the ship.
 Some design philosophies may vary on this, such as Federation ships, which tend not to have aft firing weaponry, promoting the Starfleet principle of being a defensive force.
 It is assumed that the weapon coverage is equal on all available arcs and that damage to a target will be the same regardless of which arc it lies in.
 Beam weapons run off a capacitor charging system that discharges completely each time the system is fired, maximizing damage.
 Once the system is fired, it requires a time to recharge (1 round) before it can be fired again.
 Beam weapons may be fired at targets travelling at different warp speeds.

 Missile Weapons: This category covers most type of mass driven weapons such as photon torpedoes.
 These types of weapons have greater destructive power than beam weapons, but have a much shorter range (6 hexes).
 Due to storage of the missiles and bulk of the launchers, they tend to be on larger vessels, mounted forward and in some cases aft.
-Up to 3 missiles can be fired per launcher during a firing phase.
-After the first, each successive missile incurs a -2 cumulative attack penalty (i.e. the second missile at -2, third missile at -4).
+Only one missile can be fired per launcher at a time.
 Once fired, the launcher needs time (1 round) to re-load before it can be fired again.
-Unlike beam weapons, missile weapons may be fired simultaneously or individually, and do not lose their firing ability if the system is unused.
-Second and third missiles unused in a firing phase are not carried over into the next round.
+Unlike beam weapons, missile weapons may be fired individually, and do not lose their firing ability if the system is used.
 Because of firing control limitations, the targets for missile weapons must be travelling at the same speed at the attacker.

-Plasma Weapons: These powerful devices are hybrids of beam and missile weapons.
+Plasma and Energy Weapons: These powerful devices are hybrids of beam and missile weapons.
 A mass of cohesive energy is propelled toward its target by a launcher inflicting enormous damage and requires the same recharge time (1 round).
 Though powerful, the plasma/energy weapons have their setbacks.
 The launchers' enormous size permits them to be mounted only on the largest of ships, and usually only one, although some of the largest ships may have two.
 The field that holds the energy dissipates quickly once launched, giving these weapons a very short range (3 hexes), but in conjunction with a cloaking device (see below) they remain quite effective.